harrydaihaolin/ImageComparisonUtil/README.md

 ## Development Guide

+Please change the absolute path of the sample csv file first.

 use `mvn clean install` to install the program

 Please refer to the java-doc and the test cases to understand